Simpleboi/JournalXP/README.md

 # JournalXP🧠

-**JournalXP** is a game-like mental health journaling app that helps users build healthy habits, track their mood, and reflect through daily journaling - all while earning points and leveling up thier wellness journey.
+**JournalXP** is a game-like mental health journaling app that helps users build healthy habits, track their mood, and reflect through daily journaling - all while earning points and leveling up their wellness journey.

 ---